xilinliang/FCS-ECal-pi0-reconstruction/README.md

 		 cons

-	4) You will be provided the fcsgaincorr.txt for the first iteration.
-Copy the corresponding fcsgaincorr.txt for the run numbers (for each pair, choose either one run number) to the main working folder.
+	4) Start with the first pair of runs, you will use the fcsgaincorr.txt for the first iteration.
+Use the fcsgaincorr.txt from GitHub page for the first pair of run (for each pair, choose the first run number, for example: choose 23074017 for 23074017/23074018).

 	5) Then start the iteration (repeat several times until you get the good invariant mass close to pi0 invariant mass):